SOM (architectural firm): Urban design and planning

 Since the firm's founding, SOM has led large-scale urban design and planning projects.
-Many of these projects have had a lasting role in the development of cities and urban areas in America and the world, including London, Chicago, New York City, Washington, D.C., Baltimore, Denver, and Portland, Oregon.
+Many of these project locations include London, Chicago, New York City, Washington, D.C., Baltimore, Denver, and Portland, Oregon.
 SOM's City Design practice has made influential contributions to urban design approaches such as transit-oriented development, overbuild strategies and sustainable urbanism.

-In 1942, SOM was hired by the U.S. Army Corps of Engineers for a highly confidential project: the planning of Oak Ridge, Tennessee.
+In 1942, SOM was hired by the U.S. Army Corps of Engineers for the planning of Oak Ridge, Tennessee.
 By 1945, the town was home to 75,000 people.
-The work at Oak Ridge prepared SOM to take on the large-scale architectural and planning projects that would define the postwar era.
+The work at Oak Ridge prepared SOM to take on other large-scale architectural and planning projects.

 For more than 20 years, SOM was involved in the development of a master plan for the National Mall in Washington, D.C.
-In 1962, President John F. Kennedy appointed Nathaniel Owings as chair of the Pennsylvania Avenue redesign council, and the resulting 1966 Washington Mall Master Plan laid the framework for a dynamic, inviting, and pedestrian-friendly place.
-A second master plan developed in 1973, envisioned the construction of major cultural facilities, including the National Air and Space Museum, the Hirshhorn Museum and Sculpture Garden, and the National Gallery of Art Sculpture Garden.
+In 1962, President John F. Kennedy appointed Nathaniel Owings as chair of the Pennsylvania Avenue redesign council, resulting in the 1966 Washington Mall Master Plan.
+A second master plan, developed in 1973, envisioned the construction of facilities including the National Air and Space Museum, the Hirshhorn Museum and Sculpture Garden, and the National Gallery of Art Sculpture Garden.

-In Baltimore in the 1960s, SOM played a pivotal role in preventing the destruction of the city's historic districts and Inner Harbor to make way for the planned construction of an elevated highway.
+In Baltimore in the 1960s, SOM contributed to preventing the destruction of the city's historic districts and Inner Harbor to make way for the planned construction of an elevated highway.
 As the chair of a team to develop an alternate plan, Nathaniel Owings convinced the Federal Highway Administration to sign off on a plan to reroute the highway.
 It was eventually built around the harbor and the historic Federal Hill district, saving these irreplaceable neighborhoods.

 In the 1970s, SOM collaborated with landscape architect Lawrence Halprin to plan and design the Portland Transit Mall.
 The goals were to revitalize the Oregon city's downtown area, to encourage the use of mass transit, and create walkable streets.
-The Transit Mall helped to change the perception of downtown Portland.
-As one of the first projects of its kind in the United States, it helped to usher in an era of streetscape design that prioritizes people.
-Another important commission in the 1970s was as the lead design firm for the Boston Transportation Planning Review, a metropolitan-wide re-design of Boston's entire transit and roadway infrastructure.
+Another important commission in the 1970s was as the lead design firm for the Boston Transportation Planning Review, a metropolitan-wide re-design of Boston's transit and roadway infrastructure.